Sinbad (TV series): Production

 In August 2010, the Sky1 director of programmes Stuart Murphy announced the commission of several new television series, including a 12-part multimillion-pound Sinbad the Sailor adaptation in August 2010, with Impossible Pictures, a production company known for producing the ITV science fiction series Primeval, on board to produce the show.
 The announcement was made as Murphy wanted to shed Sky's reputation for broadcasting primarily foreign imports and "shifting the budget" to put "terrestrial levels of spend" behind the shows.
 The series was also intended to have "the ambition of Lost and the pace of 24".
 Filming began in Malta in February 2011.

 Broadcast

 The series was originally set to air during Autumn 2011, however, for unknown reasons, the series was delayed until the following summer.
 The series began broadcast on Sky1 weekly from 8 July 2012 during the 7:00pm time slot.

+Reception

 Ratings

 The first episode received overnight ratings of 1.06 million viewers, and an audience share 4.7 percent.
 Peaking at 1.25 million at one point, it became the highest-rated pay television programme for the night.
 The first episode saw significant gains according to the final consolidated ratings, averaging 1.91 million viewers.
 However, over the following weeks ratings saw a gradual decline.